 My daily dance through a creative life as a female artist and photographer with lifelong depression.

 ...because life is funny.

-writing my way from misery to bliss, one word at a time
+writing my way from misery bliss, one ridiculous story at a time

 This is my story about my experience of sudden sensorineural hearing loss and how it affects my life.